top of page

 Job Costing: This method involves tracking costs on a per-project basis.
 It gives direct costs (like materials, labor, and direct spending) to specific projects, which makes it possible to correctly calculate project costs and analyze their profitability.

-cogs - construction bookkeeping services
+cogs - cog construction

 Percentage of Completion: This method takes into account income and expenses based on how much of the job is done.
 It lets income and cost of goods sold (COGS) be recognized in proportion to how far along the project is.
 This gives a more accurate picture of how well the business is doing financially.